-Describe the process for awarding funds to state recipients and how the state will make its allocation available Not applicable. to units of general local government, and non-profit organizations, including community and faith-based organizations.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) Not applicable.
-Describe how resources will be allocated among funding categories.
+(HOPWA only) Describe how resources will be allocated among funding categories.
 CDBG Urgent Need Open Submission funding is available to enable prompt response to existing serious and immediate threats to local health and safety.
-Urgent Need Open Submission Projects will receive funding on an open, first-come, first-served basis between January 1, 2020 and December 31, 2020.
+Urgent Need Open Submission Projects will receive funding on an open, first-come, first-served basis between April 1, 2021 and December 31, 2021.

 Describe threshold factors and grant size limits.
-A current declaration of an emergency by the Governor of Virginia relative to a flood, a hurricane, a tornado, an earthquake, or other disaster event, not including droughts, snow, or ice conditions OR a current declaration of an immediate and severe health threat by the State Commissioner of Health relative to the complete failure of a public water or sewer system or incident of similar significance.
+A current declaration of an emergency by the Governor of Virginia relative to a flood, a hurricane, a tornado, an earthquake, or other disaster event, not including droughts, snow, or ice conditions OR A current declaration of an immediate and severe health threat by the State Commissioner of Health relative to the complete failure of a public water or sewer system or incident of similar significance.
+Up to \$1,000,000 is available for Urgent Need projects.
 What are the outcome measures expected as a result of the method of distribution?
 DHCD anticipates prompt response to existing serious and immediate threats to local health and safety.
-State Program Name: CHDO Operating Support Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
+6 State Program Name: CHDO Operating Support Funding Sources: HOME Describe the state program addressed by the Method of Distribution.
 The CHDO Operating Support Program will provide operating support to state-certified CHDOs with operating budget needs.
-A total of \$200,000 has been set aside to provide operating support for CHDOs.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
-The CHDO must be able to demonstrate a need for operating support, must have an ASNH -HOME project award with a project not yet completed.
+The CHDO must be able to demonstrate a need for operating support, must have an ASNH - HOME project award with a project not yet completed.
 Applications will be accepted on an open submission basis while funds are available.
-If only summary criteria were described, how can potential applicants access application manuals or other Not applicable. state publications describing the application criteria?
-(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available Not applicable. to units of general local government, and non-profit organizations, including community and faith-based organizations.
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only)

 Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) Not applicable.
-Describe how resources will be allocated among funding categories.
+(HOPWA only) Describe how resources will be allocated among funding categories.
 Only CHDO operating expenses are considered eligible expenses.
 Project costs are not eligible.
 Describe threshold factors and grant size limits.
 CHDOs with demonstrated needs and ASNH HOME awards are eligible for up to \$30,000.
-DHCD will consider grants greater than \$30,000 during the 2020 - 2021 program year for operating budget short falls due to the Covid-19.
-In these cases, CHDOs must have applied for and not received federal disaster relief in order to be eligible.
 CHDO Operating Support grants will be issued as one-year reimbursement-only contracts.
-Based on available funds -CHDO in good standing with projects underway may requests a one-year renewal.
-Any funding not awarded during the 2020-2021 program year will be carried forward to the 2021-2022 program year.
+Based on available funds -CHDO in good standing with projects underway may requests a one- year renewal.